Zamboanga siege: Peace process

 On September 20, 2013, at Zamboanga International Airport, President Aquino said that he was still willing to discuss the peace deal with the MNLF.

 Aftermath

 An estimated 46,000 jobs were lost or disrupted due to the conflict and more than 6,600 homes were destroyed by fire.
 The total damage is estimated at US$73.2 million, according to the government.
+As of 2014, Nur Misuari was the UFSBR's Interim President according to the MNLF.
+A government in exile for the Bangsamoro has also been considered by Misuari.

+NLF Commander Habier Malik, who led the siege and was able to escape it, died of diabetes two months after in November 2013.
+In January 2024, Misuari was cleared of charges of genocide and rebellion related to his alleged involvement in the siege.
+The court noted in its decision that "as correctly observed by the prosecution during its reinvestigation, no one claims to have seen [Misuari] during the attacks".